mundoguero/RestCountries/README.md

 - **Dynamic UI:** The app leverages SwiftUI's declarative syntax for building dynamic and reactive user interfaces.
 The use of SwiftUI's components like `List`, `NavigationLink`, and `VStack` contributes to a clean and intuitive UI design.

+- **Code Quality and Best Practices:** This project contains is designed for educational pourposes, a production version can use a static code tool like [Sonar] and/or [SwiftLint], this use can ensure adherence to coding standards and best practices.
+These tools help maintain code quality by identifying and blocking the inclusion of comments, debugging statements (e.g., `print` statements), and other practices that are not suitable for the production version.

 ## MVVM Architecture

 MVVM (Model-View-ViewModel) is a design pattern employed in the project to ensure separation of concerns and enhance maintainability.
 Key aspects include: